SEE ALL THE TOURS that visit Meteora in guided tours or train trips.

 * 2 monasteries are visited.
 One of them is the nunnery of St. Stephen.

-ORACLE OF APOLLO in DELPHI-the centre of the universe
+ORACLE OF APOLLO in DELPHI-the center of the universe

 METEORA-THE ART OF NATURE